swaminathanj/fp/README.md

 The second one is not referring to any global variable and the behavior can be reasoned easily.

 2. Do not change the state much often.
 If you can avoid it, do it.
+Immutability.
 ```
 greet = "hi"
 greet = "hello"